prestodb/presto/CONTRIBUTING.md

 ### Building the Presto Console

 The Presto Console is composed of several React components and is written in JSX and ES6.
-This source code is compiled and packaged into browser-compatible JavaScript and stored in the `presto-main/src/main/resources/webapp/dist` folder.
+This source code is stored in the `presto-ui/` module.
+The compilation process generates browser-compatible javascript which is added as JAR resources during the maven build.
+When the resource JAR is included on the classpath of Presto coordinator, it will be able to serve the resources.

+None of the Java code relies on the Presto UI project being compiled, so it is possible to exclude this UI when building Presto.
+It can be excluded by disabling the `ui` maven profile with `-P \!ui`:

+    ./mvnw clean install -P \!ui

-You must have [Node.js](https://nodejs.org/en/download/) and [Yarn](https://yarnpkg.com/en/) installed to execute these commands.
-When you use Maven to build the project, Node and yarn are installed in the `presto-main/target` folder.
-Add the Node and yarn executables to the PATH environment variable.
+You must have [Node.js](https://nodejs.org/en/download/) and [Yarn](https://yarnpkg.com/en/) installed to build the UI.
+When using  Maven to build the project, Node and yarn are installed in the `presto-ui/target` folder.
+Add the node and yarn executables to the `PATH` environment variable.

 To update Presto Console after making changes, run:

-    yarn --cwd presto-main/src/main/resources/webapp/src install
+    yarn --cwd presto-ui/src install

 If no JavaScript dependencies have changed (i.e., no changes to `package.json`), it is faster to run:

-    yarn --cwd presto-main/src/main/resources/webapp/src run package
+    yarn --cwd presto-ui/src run package

 To simplify iteration, you can also run in `watch` mode, which automatically re-compiles when changes to source files are detected:

-    yarn --cwd presto-main/src/main/resources/webapp/src run watch
+    yarn --cwd presto-ui/src run watch

 To iterate quickly, simply re-build the project in IntelliJ after packaging is complete.
 Project resources will be hot-reloaded and changes are reflected on browser refresh.

-To build the query viewer page, a single-page application which shows the query details from a JSON file, run the following command:

-    yarn --cwd presto-main/src/main/resources/webapp/src run spa

-You can find a HTML file named `query_viewer.html` in the `presto-main/src/main/resources/webapp` directory.

 ## Presto native and Velox